paultustain/projectEffort/README.md

 - If name is new create a new project name
 - No name -> unsaved project.
 Add that to the top
 - Ability to access and print stats.
+- Add -h, --help to say what can be added